Scooters, Mopeds, Etc... in MichiganCompare Motorcycle Insurance Rates in 3 Steps

 You must be at least 15 to drive a moped.
 If you don't have an operator's or chauffeur's license, you may apply for a moped license at a SOS branch office.
 You'll be required to pass a vision test, a knowledge test, and traffic sign test.

 If you're under 18, a parent or legal guardian will need to sign your application.

-Moped licenses cost $7.50, and are good for four years.
+Moped licenses cost $7.50, and are good for 4 years.
 Renewing your license costs $6.
-(If you're under 20 years and six months old when you receive your license, it will expire when you turn 21 no matter when you got it.)
+(If you're under 20 years and 6 months old when you receive your license, it will expire when you turn 21 years old.)

 Already have a valid operator's or chauffeur's license?
 Then you don't need to bother with a moped license.

 Moped riders under 19 years old will need to wear a helmet when driving on a public road.